When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Water purification is the process of removing harmful contaminants and other materials from water.
-There are many ways to accomplish this, including chemical processing and physical filters.
-For the most effective purification, many systems use a combination of methods.
+Water purification is the process of stripping away harmful contaminants and unwanted materials from water.
+This is usually achieved through chemical processing, physical filtration, or a combination of both.

 The History of Water Purification